sarahmk125/airflow-docker-metrics/README.md

 # Overview

-This repository is a deployment of Airflow, a data orchestration tool, from the official `apache/airflow` image in Docker with reporting dashboards setup in Grafana.
+This repository is one deployment of Airflow, a data orchestration tool, from the official `apache/airflow` image in Docker with reporting dashboards setup in Grafana.
 To configure Airflow metrics to be usable in Grafana, the following tools are also used: StatsD, StatsD-Exporter, and Prometheus.
 The setup is described below.

 You may ask, what's the motivation for monitoring Airflow with external resources, instead of using the UI?
 I answer a question with a question: how would you be notified if the scheduler queue was filled and no tasks were executing, or the scheduler went down?
 Without this architecture, notifications of that kind would not be intuitative to setup.